cyberomin/cyberomin.github.io/_posts/2016-12-17-building-african-engineering-ecosystem.md

 This is one surefire way of building a community.
 A community is not people doing things in silos and calling it an "ecosystem.”
 Netflix holds tech-talks and invites Uber engineers to speak.
 They move this further by sharing core components of their infrastructure.It's only in sharing that we can truly build a sustainable ecosystem and also move the needle a notch higher.

-Kafka, one of the core components of distributed computing was built in-house by LinkedIn.
+[https://kafka.apache.org/](Kafka), one of the core components of distributed computing was built in-house by LinkedIn.
 They shared it and everyone is benefiting today.
 For a second, imagine if Google kept Angular and Kubernetes to itself and Facebook kept React to itself.
 Think about it.

 A few days ago, Neo Ighodaro, CTO of Hotels.ng, tweeted about Watch Dog, a monitoring tool they built in-house that sends critical alerts to Slack and every stakeholder.
 Not only did they write about this tool, they went ahead and made it open source.
 To say I was excited will be an understatement.
 That tweet literarily made my day.